MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-action.md

+---
+description: A generic action which builds a GH Pages and works great with Jekyll and React/Vue JS apps
+---
 # GitHub Pages action
-> A generic action which builds a GH Pages and works great with Jekyll and React/Vue JS apps

 Action: